ewhipp/ewhipp.github.io/content/blogs/data-centers-are-starving-states-of-public-funds.md

   - Artificial Intelligence
   - Capitalism
   - Civics
-image: /images/big-tech-ai.jpg
+image: /images/data-center-outside.jpg
-description: Data Centers benefit municipal taxes, but what about states in totality?
+description: Data Centers benefit municipal taxes, but what about states?
 toc:
 ---
 Companies that own and operate data centers across the United States of America are stealing public funds from the rest of us.
 The tax rebates provided by different [state](https://www.streamdatacenters.com/wp-content/uploads/2020/09/TX-Tax-Incentives-Flyer.pdf) [and](https://www.oregonlive.com/silicon-forest/2023/02/oregon-property-tax-breaks-go-largely-to-big-tech-with-varied-results-and-unintended-consequences.html) [local](https://www.oregonlive.com/silicon-forest/2023/05/amazon-secures-1-billion-in-tax-breaks-for-five-new-data-centers-in-eastern-oregon.html) governments are piling up in the [hundreds of millions](https://goodjobsfirst.org/virginia-data-center-subsidy-costs-balloon-by-1051/) to [billions](https://www.oregonlive.com/silicon-forest/2023/05/amazon-secures-1-billion-in-tax-breaks-for-five-new-data-centers-in-eastern-oregon.html).
 Our state governments are handing these companies [unnecessary handouts](https://www.propublica.org/article/washington-data-centers-tech-jobs-tax-break) with the objective of remaining competitive against other states that is only producing a [race to the bottom](https://openyls.law.yale.edu/bitstream/handle/20.500.13051/684/The_Race_to_the_Bottom_in_a_Federal_System_Lessons_from_the_World_of_Trade_Policy.pdf) for all of us.